wints/flink-web-updates/introduction.md

 Earlier in this write-up, we introduced the streaming execution model (“processing that executes continuously, an event-at-a-time”) as an intuitive fit for unbounded datasets.
 So how do bounded datasets relate to the stream processing paradigm?

 In Flink’s case, the relationship is quite natural.
-A bounded dataset can simply be treated as a special case of an unbounded one--the bounded dataset just happens to have a clearly-defined endpoint--so it’s possible to apply all of the same streaming concepts that we’ve laid out above to finite data.
+A bounded dataset can simply be treated as a special case of an unbounded one, so it’s possible to apply all of the same streaming concepts that we’ve laid out above to finite data.

 This is exactly how Flink's DataSet API behaves.
 A bounded dataset is handled inside of Flink as a “finite stream”, with only a few minor differences in how Flink manages bounded vs. unbounded datasets.

-And so it’s possible to use Flink to process both bounded and unbounded data, with both APIs running on the same distributed streaming execution--a simple yet powerful architecture.
+And so it’s possible to use Flink to process both bounded and unbounded data, with both APIs running on the same distributed streaming execution engine--a simple yet powerful architecture.

 ## The “What”: Flink from the bottom-up